ruby-cube/rue/packages/thread/README.md

 ## Naming Conventions

 People often name event handlers using the prefix “on-” followed by the event name, e.g. `onMouseUp`, as a concise alternative to the prefix “handle-”.
-When using Planify listeners, it’s helpful to distinguish handlers from listeners with a different naming convention for better clarity.
+When using [flasked listeners](https://github.com/ruby-cube/rue/tree/main/packages/flask#flaskedlisteners), it’s helpful to distinguish handlers from listeners with a different naming convention for better clarity.
 In my own codebase, I use the prefix “re-”, as in “regarding” or “replying to” or “RE: Your email”, e.g. `reMouseUp`.

 ```js
 // handler